-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Sauriaa Tymas Statutawy Sauriaa

 Service Type: Statutory Service Service Name: In-Home Respite

-Provider Category:

-Agency V

-Provider Type:

-In-Home Respite

-Provider Qualifications

-License (specify):

-Certificate (specify):

-DMH certification

-Other Standard (specify):
+In Home RespiteMS Medicaid Enrolled ID/DD Waiver In Home Respite Providers

-The provider is required to allow at least one staff person, invited by the person, wh

-him/her on a daily basis and who knows him/her best to attend the person's PSS me staff who do not have at least daily contact with a person do not meet the staff atten

-but may attend, if invited by the person, in order to assist in writing the Activity Su
+The provider is required to allow at least one staff person, invited by the person, who works with him/her on a daily basis and who knows him/her best to attend the person's PSS meeting.
+Supervisory staff who do not have at least daily contact with a person do not meet the staff attendance requirement, but may attend, if invited by the person, in order to assist in writing the Activity Support Plan with the person.
+Providers must comply with Title 23 of the Mississippi Administrative Code.
+Waiver specific provider enrollment and compliance requirements are detailed in Part 208 of the code.
+Providers must also comply with MDMH Operational Standards.

-person.

-Verification of Provider Qualifications

-Entity Responsible for Verification: DMH/Medicaid

-Frequency of Verification:

-Intially and every 3 years thereafter

-Appendix C: Participant Services